emredundar/emredundar.github.io/_posts/2018-03-07-starting-new-project-tfs2018.md

 tags: [tfs, vsts, version control]
 ---

-After creating a new project on TFS, you need to start coding on this project.
+After creating a new team project on TFS or VSTS, you need to start coding on this project.

-There are 5 ways of starting a new project on **TFS 2018** and **VSTS**.
+There are 5 ways of starting a new coding project on **TFS 2018** and **VSTS**.
 You can **choose your action depending on your status of project**.

 <div style="text-align:left;">
   <a href="https://emredundar.github.io/img/tfs-1.PNG">